Hotels near Pond Athletic Association

 Which hotels near Pond Athletic Association have laundry facilities?

-Which hotels near Pond Athletic Association have a pool?
+Which hotels near Pond Athletic Association have an outdoor pool?

 Which hotels near Pond Athletic Association have suites or extra space?